SuelytonThiago/VIRTUAL_STORE/README.md

 ### run the project
 ./mvnw spring-boot:run

-To test the endpoints, just use posgres or access the swagger documentation with the url: localhost:(your port)/swagger-ui/index.html
+To test the endpoints, just use postman or access the swagger documentation with the url: localhost:(your port)/swagger-ui/index.html

 As the project needs authentication to access an endpoint, use the following users for testing: